megshinagawa/megs-knowledge-hub/02_notes/entity-relationship-diagram.md

 	- Recursive Relationship: If an entity relates to itself, the line loops back to the same entity
 - Cardinality: Specifies how many instances of one entity are associated with another
 	- Numerical (Chen Notation):Placing "1" and "N" or "M" next to entities to show relationships like 1:N (one to many)
-	- [[crows-foot-notation|Crow's Foot Notation]]: A visual style where a three-pronged "crow's foot" at the end of a line indicates "many"
+	- [[02_notes/crows-foot-notation|Crow's Foot Notation]]: A visual style where a three-pronged "crow's foot" at the end of a line indicates "many"

 ## How to Draw an ER Diagram